FallibleInc/blog/_posts/2016-05-10-otp-based-authentication-and-urbanclap.md

 * 11/4 - We checked iOS app, it had same issue with `send OTP` instead of `resend OTP`
 * 11/4 - We again told them iOS still has the same issue
 * 1/5 - Still not fixed, sent a mail to check why aren't they fixing it
-* 10/5 - No reply from them
-* 10/5 -  disclosed publicly
+* 10/5 - Still no reply from them, disclosed publicly

+This type of bug is more common than one might think.
 Its also weird to see people use different `APIs` for Android, iOS and web for the exact same purpose of OTP generation!